aai-agency/aai-agency-og/README.md

 # Welcome to aai 👋

-Welcome to aai!🎉 We’re an agency focused on automating Oil & Gas workflows from manual Excel processes to building full AI Workflows & Agents.
+Welcome to aai!🎉 We’re an agency focused on automating Oil & Gas business workflows from manual Excel processes to building AI Workflows & Agents.

 This repo includes real workflows we’ve built and used.
 We’re sharing them here in case they’re helpful to others in the industry.